woods-project/woods-project.github.io/docs/index.md

 The initial plot summary was pretty crufty - the one at the top of this page was actually the output of about 5-10 rounds of back and forth dialogue, during which  details like the obelisk, the scientist in the burning car, and the 60-year olds were introduced by the human.

-Then ChatGPT was prompted for chapter titles with the following prompt that [[Xanadu/woods/Story Mechanics|referenced Campbell's Monomyth and described Harmon's Story Circle]]:
+Then ChatGPT was prompted for chapter titles with the following prompt that [[Story Mechanics|referenced Campbell's Monomyth and described Harmon's Story Circle]]

 > Now for this story, give me the titles of 17 chapters, which follow Campbell's monomyth and the Harmon story circle, which posits that the protagonists move through 8 points, those being: 1) the are in a zone of comfort, 2) but they want something they don't have, 3) so they enter an unfamiliar situation, and 4) adapt to it, 5) thus getting what they wanted, but 6) pay a heavy price for it, after which they 7) return to their familiar situation, 8) having changed both themselves and the world around them.